-Four meetings of Board of Directors were held during the financial year 2021-22 i.e. on August 09, 2021, August 14, 2021, November 12, 2021 and February 14, 2022 and the gap between two consecutive meetings did not exceeded one hundred and twenty days.
-In accordance with the provisions of Companies Act, 2013, a separate meeting of Independent Directors was held on February 14, 2022.
+Four meetings of Board of Directors were held during the financial year 2022-23 i.e. on May 30, 2022, August 11, 2022, November 11, 2022 and February 14, 2023 and the gap between two consecutive meetings did not exceeded one hundred and twenty days.
+In accordance with the provisions of Companies Act, 2013, a separate meeting of Independent Directors was held on February 14, 2023.

-Due to the exceptional circumstances caused by the COVID-19 pandemic and consequent relaxations granted by MCA and SEBI, all Board Meetings / Committee Meetings in financial year 2021-22 were held through Video Conferencing and information as mentioned in Schedule II Part A of the SEBI Listing Regulations have been placed before the Board for its consideration.
+All Board Meetings / Committee Meetings in financial year 2022-23 were held through Video Conferencing and information as mentioned in Schedule II Part A of the SEBI Listing Regulations have been placed before the Board for its consideration.